Baby Baby (Amy Grant song): Development and release

 The accompanying music video for "Baby Baby" was directed by D.J.
 Webster. and edited by Scott C. Wilson.
 According to Webster, the video's main idea was to create a picture of the relationship that everybody wants.
 Grant added, "I think when you get film where there is a good sense of humor and mutual respect and people are just having a good time, everybody wants a piece of that".
 Its beginning features Grant receiving attention from other men, and her staying loyal to her lover, portrayed by model Jme Stein (who also appeared in her other video from that album "Good for Me").
 At some point Stein is seen singing along with Grant and at the end lip-syncing to the words "Baby I'm so glad".
-The rest of the video is all about the couple having fun together.
+The rest of the video features the couple having fun together.

 Release and reception

 The video first aired in March 1991, although MTV didn't air it until it had become too popular not to.
 A music critic J.D.
 Considine praised the video, writing that "the Baby Baby clip defines the way most of us imagine her.
 It was hardly typical video fare, with no special effects or distant locales; all it offered was Grant and a good-looking guy cavorting and acting pretty as she lip-synced to the song.
 Yet there was something genuinely appealing about the image it conveyed, something that made viewers want to see the thing again".
 It received a nomination for Best Female Video at the 1991 MTV Video Music Awards, but lost to Janet Jackson's "Love Will Never Do".

-It's available on the 1992 music video tape The Heart in Motion Video Collection and 2004 music video DVD Greatest Videos 1986-2004.
+It's available on the 1992 music video tape The Heart in Motion Video Collection and 2004 music video DVD Greatest Videos 1986–2004.
 A live performance is available on the 2006 DVD Time Again… Amy Grant Live.